 We begin with the diffuse reflectance model.
 A diffuse surface is one that appears similarly bright from all viewing directions.
 That is, the emitted light appears independent of the viewing location.
-Let $\bar{p}$ be a point on a diffuse surface with normal $\vec{n}$ , light by a point light source in direction $\vec{s}$ from the surface.
+(We will formalize terms like emitted light later in the course when we discuss radiometry.)
+Let \bar{p} be a point on a diffuse surface with normal \vec{n} , light by a point light source in direction \vec{s} from the surface.
 The reflected intensity of light is given by: